Champions Funding LLC logo

 Champions Funding LLC operates as a mortgage banker focused on the wholesale and correspondent lending space, serving licensed mortgage brokers and loan originators rather than direct consumers.
 The company was established to address gaps in the modern mortgage market by providing financing solutions for credit-worthy borrowers who face barriers with traditional agency lenders due to non-standard income documentation, credit profiles, or other qualifying challenges.

 The company offers Non-Qualifying Mortgage (Non-QM) and CDFI (Community Development Financial Institution) certified loan programs designed for underserved and under-banked populations.
-Their product lineup includes specialized programs such as ITIN loans for non-U.S. citizens without Social Security numbers, Ally loan programs with CDFI rate improvements, and flexible underwriting guidelines that accommodate exceptions.
+Their product lineup includes listed programs such as ITIN loans for non-U.S. citizens without Social Security numbers, Ally loan programs with CDFI rate improvements, and flexible underwriting guidelines that accommodate exceptions.
 They market themselves as providing "lightning-fast underwriting" with "minimal friction" through modernized underwriting processes and a dedicated lock desk operating 8am-5pm PT.

-Champions Funding differentiates itself through their stated "Exception Policy" that claims to provide approvals for deals that don't fit standard matrices, CDFI rate improvements of up to 0.625%, and rapid turn times.
+Champions Funding differentiates itself through their stated "Exception Policy" that claims to provide approval claims for deals that don't fit standard matrices, CDFI rate improvements of up to 0.625%, and rapid turn times.
 They offer broker resources including a Wholesale Quick Pricer tool, HERO 2.0 loan submission system, and dedicated broker training.
 Their positioning emphasizes serving creditworthy borrowers in underserved markets and positioning themselves as innovation-focused with modernized systems.

 As a wholesale/correspondent lender, Champions Funding does not directly serve consumers—all interactions occur through licensed mortgage brokers and loan originators.
 The company's B2B model means consumers cannot apply directly.
 While their marketing emphasizes flexibility and speed, consumers should verify actual turn times, rate competitiveness, and approval rates through their broker partner.